shuftipro/Video-KYC/IOS-Implementation.md

 # Basic Setup
 ## General Requirements
-Followings are minimum requirements for SDK:
+The followings are the minimum requirements for SDK:
 - iOS 11.0 and higher
 - Internet connection